 Good Good Fortune at Wellington Performance Arcade

-Inspired by the backstreets of Singapore’s China Town and Sophocles’ tragedy Oedipus Rex, dancer and choreographer Lucy Marinkovich's immersive and interactive-performance experience Good Good Fortune is coming to Wellington’s Performance Arcade this week (March 16-19).
+Inspired by the backstreets of Singapore’s China Town and Sophocles’ tragedy Oedipus Rex, dancer and choreographer Lucy Marinkovich brought her immersive and interactive-performance experience Good Good Fortune to Wellington’s Performance Arcade in March.

 Watch a video of an interview with Marinkovich describing her time at INSTINC

 Marinkovich created the work while on an artist’s residency at INSTINC gallery in Singapore.
 She was supported to attend the residency by an Asia New Zealand Foundation arts grant.

 As well as drawing inspiration from her explorations of Singapore's China Town, Marinkovich says Chinese rituals of luck, such as the giving of laisee packets (red envelopes containing money), influenced the work.

 “I wanted to combine this little sense of ritual with something, and this idea of fortune, chance and luck."

 Concepts of luck and fate were on her mind when she went to Singapore.
 She says she was feeling both lucky to be attending the residency but at the same time feeling it was hard work, not luck, that got her there.

 “I know it’s a very un-New Zealand thing to say, but I thought ‘no I’m not lucky, I earned this’ and it’s one of those things that you put stepping stones in for your career – something that you’d like to achieve."

 Marinkovich says attending the residency gave her an opportunity to really focus on her work and dedicate herself fully to one project, without distractions.